-The Los Angeles County Development Authority (LACDA) must develop and follow a Citizen Participation Plan to receive federal funds for the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and Emergency Solutions Grant (ESG) programs.
-The Citizen Participation Plan covers the five-year Consolidated Plan, the Assessment of Fair Housing, each subsequent Annual Action Plan, each year's Consolidated Annual Performance and Evaluation Report, and any Substantial Amendments to the Consolidated Plan or its five Annual Action Plans.
+The Los Angeles County Development Authority (LACDA) develops this Community Participation Plan as part of the requirements to receive federal funds for the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and Emergency Solutions Grant (ESG) programs.
+The Community Participation Plan defines the public engagement the LACDA will lead in developing its five-year Consolidated Plan, each related Annual Action Plan, each Consolidated Annual Performance and Evaluation Report (CAPER), Assessment of Fair Housing, and any substantial amendments to the Consolidated Plan or its five (5) Annual Action Plans.

-This Citizen Participation Plan is organized in the following structure, and includes an Anti-Displacement and Relocation Plan and plans for citizen participation for environmental reviews and Section 108, EDI, and BEDI grant programs:
+This Community Participation Plan is organized in the following structure, and includes an Anti-Displacement and Relocation Plan and plans for community participation for environmental reviews and Section 108 Loan Guarantee, Economic Development Initiative (EDI) grant, and Brownfields Economic Development Initiative (BEDI) grant programs: